Saltford Environment Group

 My bike needs fixing

-Go along to the bicycle maintenance advice sessions at the Keynsham Farmers Market every 2nd Saturday of the month: Keynsham Bicycle Maintenance (external site) or take a Lifecycle One-day Bike Maintenance Workshop.
+Go along to the bicycle maintenance advice sessions at the monthly farmers market in Keynsham: Keynsham Bicycle Maintenance (external site) or take a Lifecycle One-day Bike Maintenance Workshop.

 Cycling is too hard